 Throughout the course of history, disease outbreaks have ravaged humanity, sometimes changing the course of history and, at times, signaling the end of entire civilizations.
 In North and South America, Europeans brought deadly infectious diseases that the inhabitants had never encountered.
 Large numbers of them died.

 Viral and bacterial pandemics and epidemics have been affecting humans for thousands of years.
-But relatively few were recorded except Greece and Rome over 2,000 years ago.
+But relatively few were recorded in the west, except Greece and Rome over 2,000 years ago.

 About 5,000 years ago, an epidemic wiped out a prehistoric village in China.
 The bodies of the dead were stuffed inside a house that was later burned down.